openvinotoolkit/nncf/examples/torch/classification/README.md

 ## Installation

+At this point it is assumed that you have already installed nncf.
+You can find information on downloading nncf [here](https://github.com/openvinotoolkit/nncf#:~:text=As%20a%20PyPI%20package).

-To work with the sample you should install the corresponding Python package dependencies
+To work with the sample you should install the corresponding Python package dependencies:

 ```
 pip install -r examples/torch/requirements.txt